 - Make sure it is rated UPF 50+ on the labelling

 - Cotton allows your body to breathe, so make sure the shirt and vents are 100% cotton

 - Look for shirts that are made from no more than 125gm fabric

 - Rip stop fabrics can be lightweight but also hard wearing

 - Darker fabrics absorb more UV but can make you hot, so look for something in a lighter colour but is rated UPF50+

 - Look for shirts with lots of well-placed venting.
 This will allow greater airflow and can help reduce your body temperature.

 - Looser shirts may be cooler to wear, but make sure it is not a safety hazard in your workplace

-Wearing a shirt is an easy and cost effective way to protect your skin from UV radiation, and can even be tax deductable.
-By understanding what to look for in your work shirts you could make a simple choice that could save you from getting skin cancer later in life.
+Wearing a shirt is an easy and cost-effective way to protect your skin from UV radiation, and can even be tax deductable.
+By understanding what to look for in your work shirts you can make a simple choice that could save you from getting skin cancer later in life.